Aerodynamics and Fluid Mechanics | Engineering

 Digital USD Citation

 Salhi, Abdelaziz; Jacobitz, Frank G.; Schneider, Kai; and Cambon, Claude, "Nonlinear Dynamics and Anisotropic Structure of Rotating Sheared Turbulence" (2014).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 23.